vilien/justreq/README.md

 |    name    |  description
 |------------|:-----------------------------------------------------
-| href       | The path of URL, not null.
+| url        | The URL of API, not null.
 Support for RegExp.
+| method     | The method of API, Optional.
+Do not filter any method on default.
 | ignoreArgs | Some fields can be ignored, such as version stamp "?v=1483884433384", we can using: `{"ignoreArgs" : "v"}`
 | noCache    | Not allow caching.
 Default is allowed.
 | subs       | Substitution's path.
 Suggest to use our ***jrs***, or "json", "txt" and so on.